saa2025/saa2025.github.io/content/_index.md

 We invite authors to submit an abstract outlining their proposed presentation.
 We welcome new challenges, system designs, optimization techniques, or lessons learned from production deployments of generative or agentic AI.

 {{< box info >}}
-A one-page, two-column document outlining your presentation is required.
+A two-column document of 1–2 pages outlining your presentation is required.
 Templates for Word and LaTeX are available at: https://www.acm.org/publications/proceedings-template.
 {{< /box >}}

 ### Topics of Interests